AdobeDocs/campaign.en/help/v8/architecture/architecture.md

 Depending on your Campaign v8 package, you are provisioned with a specific number of mid-sourcing instances in charge of executing deliveries.

-To ensure better performances, you can allow deliveries to be automatically splitted accross your mid-sourcing instances in order to be delivered faster to the recipients.
+To ensure better performances both in terms of speed and scale, you can allow deliveries to be automatically splitted accross your mid-sourcing instances in order to be delivered faster to the recipients.
 This operation is transparent when executing the delivery from the marketing instance: once the delivery has been sent, all the logs are consolidated together, before being sent back to the marketing instance into a single delivery object.

 To activate this feature, open the routing external account containing the configuration of your channels.
 In the **[!UICONTROL Mid-sourcing]** tab, select **[!UICONTROL Split]** as the **[!UICONTROL Multiple mid-sourcing routing mode]**.